rumpelheinz/PlayingWithFirePhaser/README.md

 The project also includes a networked version, however this is still very buggy and difficult to start.
 The host starts a single instance of the game, and players join by opening the game in their browser (port 3000).

-Communication happens over [https://socket.io/](Socket.io).
+Communication uses [Socket.io](https://socket.io/).
 The client instances send keystrokes to the host using the "toserver namespace" namespace, while the host simulates the game sends updates to the game state using the "toclient" namespace.
 As noted, this feature is not finished, and the system only works if clients connect at the right time.

 # Todo